Amy Meissner, Mother Thought of Everything, 2020. Background photograph by Brian Adams.

 Curator Tour: How to Survive

-Come along with museum curators for a tour of How to Survive.
-In addition to providing an overview of the exhibition, curators will share some...
+Join museum curators for a tour of How to Survive.
+In addition to providing an overview of the exhibition, curators share some of the behind-the-scenes...

 View Details

-Join Anchorage Museum Assistant Curator Rachel Boesenberg and Animal Care Manager Nicole Abeln as they facilitate a conversation about tide pools.
-Rachel will give a...
+Curator Rachel Boesenberg and Animal Care Manager Nicole Abeln facilitate conversation about tide pools.
+Boesenberg gives a brief tour of the exhibition How to Survive,...

 View Details